Slash Your AI Costs With a Token Audit

 - At Opus 4 rates ($15/MTok): $30/day = $900/month

-Just from the system prompt.
-Before your actual questions even start.
+That’s before your actual questions even start.

-Conversation History: The Growing Snowball
+Conversation History: The Snowball

-Tool Definitions: Hidden Token Overhead
+Tool Definitions: Hidden Padding

-Anthropic documents this precisely:
+Anthropic documents this:

 | Tool Configuration | Hidden Tokens Per Request |